 Jeju is a must but you can enjoy the blooms all over the country, especially in the botanical gardens or during the many local festivals.

-But winter can be charming despite the cold.
+But the Korean winter is charming despite the cold.
 The sky is often very sunny and blue, and any cafe or restaurant has a pile of blankets to make you feel at home.
-You might also want to try one of the locals’ favorite activities: enjoy an ice cream bucket with lovers, family, and friends in the evening!
+There are many indoor activities to do, like going to the sauna (jjimjilbang), visiting shopping malls, or taking pictures in the many self-photo studios.
+You might even want to try one of the locals’s favorite activities: enjoy an ice cream bucket with lovers, family, and friends in the evening!

-Korea also has many winter sports to offer, especially in the Gangwon-do region where the Winter Olympics were held in 2018.
-You can also try your luck in Jeju because it snows thick there and you can go hike the beautiful Hallasan mountain covered in snow.
+The best thing about winter though is the snow.
+Ski and snowboarding are a popular local activity.
+Korea has pretty nice slopes and so many ski resort, especially in the Gangwon-do region where the Winter Olympics were held in 2018.
+You can also try your luck in Jeju because it snows particularly thick there and you can go hike the beautiful Hallasan mountain covered in snow.